MagiusRerecros/twitter-bots/README.md

 4. Run the bot using NodeJS

 ## Special Thanks
-* [Daniel Shiffman](https://github.com/shiffman "Shiffman's GitHub") - Daniel put together an excellent series of tutorial videos for using Twit and NodeJS to create twitter bots.
+* [Daniel Shiffman](https://github.com/shiffman "Shiffman's GitHub") - Daniel put together an excellent series of tutorial videos for explaining how to use Twit and NodeJS to create twitter bots.
 That series can be found on YouTube [here](https://www.youtube.com/playlist?list=PLRqwX-V7Uu6atTSxoRiVnSuOn6JHnq2yV "Shiffman's Twitter Bot playlist").